Temple of Hanuman who gave courage and conviction to rebuild Somnath Mandir

 Kashti Nivaran Hanuman Mandir, Somnath, Gujarat, Photo courtesy: Wikipedia Photo courtesy: Wikipedia

-The temple for Sri Hanuman is believed to have been built in recognition of the fact that He gave the above mentioned kings/queen the courage and conviction that they can build the temple without any hindrance.
-Thus Sri Hanuman had acquired the name ‘Kasht Nivaran/Mochana Hanuman’.
+The temple for Sri Hanuman is believed to have been built in recognition of the fact that He gave the above-mentioned kings/queen the courage and conviction that they could build the temple without any hindrance.
+Thus Sri Hanuman acquired the name ‘Kasht Nivaran/Mochana Hanuman’.

 Sri Kasht Nivaran Hanuman

 Five feet tall Sri Hanuman is seen with ‘sindoor’ all over His body and he has bright and alert eyes.
-He is seen wearing ornaments in his neck and arms and the shrine housing Him is small but beautiful.
-He has a raised right hand which is showing ‘abhaya mudra’ indicating His blessings and that no one need to fear anything.
-The devotees after having dharshan of Sri Somnath Jyothirlinga offer their pranams to ‘Sri Kasht Nivaran Hanuman’.
+He is seen wearing ornaments on his neck and arms and the shrine housing Him is small but beautiful.
+He has a raised right hand showing ‘abhaya mudra’ indicating His blessings and that no one needs to fear anything.
+The devotees after having darshan of Sri Somnath Jyothirlinga offer their pranams to ‘Sri Kasht Nivaran Hanuman’.

 Experience